aim-rsf/cprd-data-wrangle/README.md

 **Please note:**

 - **You need your own copy of CPRD's synthetic/real data to run the code.
-This repository does not contain any data files.**
+This repository does not contain any data files.
+You can access two of CPRD's synthetic datasets for _free_, alongside a Data Sharing Agreement (DSA).**

 - **CPRD are moving towards a TRE model of data access, instead of a researcher downloading data onto their own computer.
 Read more [here](https://www.cprd.com/cprd-safe-our-trusted-research-environment).**